TsingyuanChou/MGSR/README.md

 ## Setup
 **MGSR** is built on top of the [vanilla 3D Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting) and [2D Gaussian Splatting](https://github.com/hbb1/2d-gaussian-splatting).
 This project has been only tested on Ubuntu 20.04, NVIDIA A100 GPU(s), and CUDA-11.8.
-If you run into any problems while installation, you may refer to the [vanilla 3DGS code base](https://github.com/graphdeco-inria/gaussian-splatting), which provides detailed installation instructions.
+If you run into any problem while installation, you may refer to the [vanilla 3DGS code base](https://github.com/graphdeco-inria/gaussian-splatting), which provides detailed installation instructions.

 ### Installation